crudecomputer/jrny/README.md

 Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory.
 There should be a command to help 'reset' history, potentially archiving them into a table..?

+### Revision 'bundling'

+Sometimes revisions are logically-related (ie. when developing a given feature) and it could make sense to group them together in a folder, just to help keep the files a little easier to browse.

 ### Tests and automation